stevekinney/react-and-typescript/lessons/function-overloads.md

 ## Your Mission

 We're going to to make an `add` function that works with partial application.
+You can use [this playground](https://www.typescriptlang.org/play?#code/GYVwdgxgLglg9mABAQwCaoBTIFzLATwBpEAjbFAgSkQG8BYAKEURmEQxMQF4fFxUApsBhgBqagCcBUEBKQdyefNS4A+FIgDUpANyNmUmXI3aSehgF8gA).

 ```ts
 add(2, 2); // returns 4